qualman/wildbot/README.md

 Wildbot runs on pure Ruby (built for 2.7.2), and is backed by Redis.
 You simply need Ruby and Redis to run the app!

 It speaks to the default Redis port locally.
-You can use your own local redis server, or a pre-configured copy is provided using docker-compose, which is available with Docker and (Docker Desktop)[https://www.docker.com/products/docker-desktop].
+You can use your own local redis server, or a pre-configured copy is provided using docker-compose, which is available with Docker and [Docker Desktop](https://www.docker.com/products/docker-desktop).

 Environment variables are managed by the `dotenv` gem.
 You simply need to make the requisite `.env` file from the template provided.